rust-crypto-labs/rust-sike/README.md

 * All the parameters described in the NIST submission: `p434`, `p503`, `p610`, and `p751`.
 * Optimised tree-traversal strategies

-The updated specification (17 april 2019) is used as a basis for implementation.
+The updated specification (April 17th 2019) is used as a basis for implementation.

 ### Unsupported features and caveats